izaha7/Hardware-Inventory-System/README.md

-# Hardware-Inventory-System
+# Tax Return System
-An inventory system for a fictional hardware store that stores several variables that are updated via Python and SQL featuring SQLite3.
-This project incorporates a functional programming approach.
+A tax return system that stores data regarding tax return such as tax filing assistant, CPA, tax returns, and Clients.
+Follows an object-oriented approach.